 This time we chose Berlin.
 Very quickly.
 Maybe too quickly.

 Nothing against Berlin, absolutely!
 In fact, we loved the city!
-Let’s just say that maybe the next time that we decide to travel together in February we’ll chose a warmer destination!
+Let’s just say that maybe the next time that we decide to travel together in February we’ll choose a warmer destination!

 As soon as we arrived in Berlin, we found ourselves in a 1 Celsius degree land.
 It was so cold that even the Germans were covered up!